Battles of Lexington and Concord: Concord

 Upon receiving the alarm, militiamen of Concord and Lincoln mustered in Concord.
 They were told about shots fired at Lexington.
 Initially, they were unsure whether to wait for reinforcements and to stay to defend the town or to move east and engage the British from superior terrain.
 A column of militia did march toward Lexington to meet the British, traveling about 1.5 mi until they approached a column of Regulars.
 As the Regulars numbered about 700 and the militia only numbered about 250, the militiamen turned around and marched back to Concord, about 500 yd ahead of the Regulars.
 The militia proceeded to a ridge overlooking the town and their officers discussed their next move.
 They decided to be cautious.
-Patriot Colonel James Barrett led the men from the center or town across the Old North Bridge to a hill about a mile north, where they watched British movements and activities in the town center.
+Patriot Colonel James Barrett led the men from the center of town across the Old North Bridge to a hill about a mile north, where they watched British movements and activities in the town center.
 This step allowed the militia's ranks to grow as minuteman companies arrived from towns to the west before they engaged the British.